 The Irish Cancer Society is the largest voluntary funder of cancer research in Ireland.
 Over 95% of our funds are raised through public donations.
 We are committed to making sure all funds are used sensibly and appropriately.

-You should post or email your application to us before the deadline, but we understand that issues can come up, so do get in touch if you need more time (grants@irishcancer.ie or (01) 968 3723).
+You should post or email your application to us before the deadline, but we understand that issues can come up, so do get in touch if you need more time (ppi@irishcancer.ie or (01) 968 3723).